Brain is Diverse, so are WE

 Mubarak Hussain Syed (The FlyGuy)

-I get excited about science, science advocacy, diversity, open access, travels, running, hiking, and playing cricket.
-Currently, I spend most of my free time outdoors with my kid exploring amazing nature and mentoring at JKScientists.
+I get excited about science, science advocacy, diversity, open access, traveling, running, hiking, and playing cricket.
+I spend most of my free time outdoors with my kid, exploring amazing nature and mentoring at JKScientists.
 Global Scientist tweeting @neuroseq

 Linking Stem Cells to Neural Circuits and Behavior: Thanks to these experts and cool collaborators-